-- Amending the Height of Building Map for Parramatta LEP 2011 in accordance with the proposed height map, shown as an attachment, which indicates no maximum building height on the site. - Amending the Floor Space Ratio Map for Parramatta LEP 2011 to request a maximum FSR of 14.5:1.
+- Amending the Height of Building Map for Parramatta LEP 2011 in accordance with the proposed height map, shown as an attachment, which indicates no maximum building height on the site. - Amending the Floor Space Ratio Map for Parramatta LEP 2011 in accordance with the proposed floor space ratio map, which indicates a maximum permissible incentive floor space ratio of 14.2:1 on the site.